Critical-Social-Epi/GSS_class_working_conditions/analysis_1_15_21_MICE.md

 * Should we use numemps instead of wksup to divide PBs and caps?
 Also, review crosstabs of class and numemps in appendix.

+* Which class X gender/race interactions do we want to include in the manuscript?

 **Codebook for non-self-explanatory variables**

 * Class variables: